 Since Cuba was once conquered by the Spanish, to this date, Castellano is the official language.

-Even if you have a great command of Spanish, the first days, you might have trouble understanding everything since Cubans, obviously, have a peculiar accent.
+Even if you have a great command of Spanish, in the first days, you might have trouble understanding everything since Cubans, obviously, have a peculiar accent.

 If you want to learn some basic Spanish or just brush up on your knowledge, there are various apps and online tools.
 I personally like to practice with babbel.

 Communication and Connection

 Writing about phone and internet connections in Cuba is a real challenge.
 Because while I’m typing, things can be changing.

 So here’s the status quo of the spring of 2021.

 Since 2014, Cuba’s network capacities have multiplied.
 Before that, Cuba only had satellite connections.